FOXYSAMU/Landing-Page/README.md

 # Minecraft Cubes Landing Page

-My Minecraft Landing Page made as one of the projects of "The Odin Project". [html-css] (https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/landing-page)
+My Minecraft Landing Page made as one of the projects of [foundation](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/landing-page) "The Odin Project".